Mark of the Devil (2020 film)

 Mark of the Devil (La marca del demonio) is a 2020 Mexican horror film distributed by Corazón Films, and directed by Diego Cohen.
 The story revolves around a priest specializing in exorcisms and his adopted son, abandoned during his childhood by a Mennonite group.
 The life of the exorcists will change when they meet the Cuevas family and face the demon that persecutes the eldest daughter.
-The film stars Eduardo Noriega as the main character.
+The film stars Eduardo Noriega.